LuanMaia1234/product_crud/README.md

-# 🛒 Product CRUD Manager
+# 🛒 Product CRUD

-Product CRUD Manager is an Android app for managing product inventory.
+Product CRUD is an Android app for managing product inventory.
 With this app, you can create, read, update, and delete (CRUD) product data.

 ## ⏩ Preview